Setting up an RCP

 - Costs for individual meters

-- Costs for management (meter reading, administration, and invoicing)
+- Costs for management (meter reading, administration, and billing)

-The Landlord may subcontract the management of the RCP to a third-party provider.
-In all cases, the Landlord cannot be held liable in the event of an interruption of electricity supply from the grid (blackout) or from the photovoltaic installation.
+The landlord may subcontract the management of the RCP to a third-party provider.
+In all cases, the landlord cannot be held responsible for any interruption in electricity supply from the grid (blackout) or the photovoltaic installation.

 3. Metering System Planning

 DSO meters can be used for internal RCP metering, even if consumers have waived their individual connection.
-Due to the high monthly cost of DSO meters (CHF 6 to 10 per month), it is advisable to limit them as much as possible, especially at building service entrances, and to favor the installation of private meters to measure internal consumption (apartments and common areas) as well as the production of the various photovoltaic installations.
+Due to the high monthly cost of DSO meters (CHF 6 to 10 per month), it is advisable to limit their use as much as possible, especially for building entries, and to prioritize the installation of private meters to measure internal consumption (apartments and common areas) as well as the production of the various photovoltaic installations.

-The planning of the metering system is a crucial aspect that requires careful evaluation of the situation, taking into account the one-time installation costs and the recurring costs that will be borne by the Owner and consumers during the operation phase.
-All these elements must be determined by the Owner and their mandated parties, engineers, and electricians, before the start of the installation work.
+The planning of the metering system is a crucial aspect that requires a careful evaluation of the situation, taking into account one-time installation costs and recurring costs that will be borne by the owner and consumers during the operation phase.
+All these elements must be determined by the owner and their mandataries, engineers, and electricians, before the start of the installation work.

 4. Installation and Commissioning

-The installer proceeds with the installation of the photovoltaic panels and modifications to the metering system, including the removal of the DSO meters, the installation of new private meters, as well as the eventual preparation of the locations for the input and production DSO meters.
+The installer proceeds with installing the photovoltaic panels and modifying the metering system, including removing DSO meters, installing new private meters, and potentially preparing locations for grid entry and production DSO meters.

 DSO Meter Data Retrieval